My computer does not start unless I restart it multiple times

 Bad power supply or inadequate power supply

 A bad, failing, or inadequate power supply is often the cause of this issue.
 If the hard drive is not getting enough power during the first time the computer starts, it cannot spin the hard drive platters fast enough to start the computer.
 However, if you restart the computer two, three, or more times, because the platters are already spinning, it can get the drive up to speed and able to boot off the drive.

 If you are encountering this issue after installing new hardware on a computer, it is also possible the power supply is no longer adequate.
 For most computers, we recommend you have at the least a 300 to 350-watt power supply.
-If you have installed a new or additional video card, an even bigger power supply may be needed.
+If you have installed a new or additional video card, a bigger power supply may be needed.
 Video card power requirements can be located by performing an online search or visiting the manufacturer's website.

 Our first recommendation is to replace or upgrade the power supply in the computer.

 Bad hard drive

 This issue may also be a failing or bad hard drive.
-Similar to the above issue, if there is a failure within the hard drive that is causing the disk platters to not spin up fast enough during the initial power up, you may encounter this issue.
+You may encounter this error if a hardware failure is causing the platters not to spin fast enough during power up.